DishaH22/ev-battery-thermal-management/README.md

 # EV Battery Thermal Management System | MSc Project

 ## 📌 Motivation
-Effective thermal management is **critical for EV battery performance, lifespan, and safety**.
-- Overheating reduces efficiency and can lead to safety issues.
-- Optimized cooling ensures stable operation under all load conditions.
+In electric vehicles, the battery pack is the core of the system, and thermal management is critical.
+Batteries generate heat during charging, discharging, and rapid acceleration.
+Overheating can:
+- Reduce efficiency, as high temperatures decrease the energy the battery can deliver.
+- Shorten battery lifespan by accelerating chemical degradation.
+- Create safety hazards, including the risk of thermal runaway or fires.

+After reviewing multiple cooling methods — such as air cooling, phase-change materials, liquid cooling, and heat pipes — **liquid cooling via a motor-driven coolant pump was found to be the most efficient**, maintaining uniform temperature across the battery pack while minimizing energy consumption.

+Implementing this system ensures the battery operates within the optimal temperature range, improving **performance, safety, and longevity**, which is essential for electric vehicles operating under varying loads and environmental conditions.

 ---

 ## 📈 Project Overview
-This project focuses on designing, modeling, and testing on **battety temperatureof a Li-oin battery with and without cooling with ethyl-glycol and water mix liquid-based thermal management system** for EV battery packs.
+This project focuses on designing, modeling, and testing on **battety temperature of a Li-oin battery with and without cooling with ethyl-glycol and water mix liquid-based thermal management system** for EV battery packs.

 **Key Objectives:**
 1. Model the thermal behavior of a Li-ion battery pack under various load scenarios.